 - No waste in trailers or truck beds

-- No hazardous waste, car parts or commercial waste
+- No hazardous waste, car parts, or commercial waste

 Mobile Eco-Depots

-Mobile Eco-Depot schedule
+Schedule of the Mobile Eco-Depot

 - Furniture

-- Small power tools
+- Small engine tools

-- Construction, demolition and renovation waste
+- Construction, Demolition and Renovation Waste

-- Household hazardous waste
+- Household Hazardous Waste

 - Brush, branches and yard waste (including Christmas trees)